FAANG/dcc-documentation/docs/experiment/ena_template.md

 **IMPORTANT: FAANG is not supported by the [ENA webin based submission process](https://www.ebi.ac.uk/ena/submit/sra/#home).
-FAANG experiment data must be submitted to ENA using the process described on this page that involves submission to [ENA dropbox submission](https://www.ebi.ac.uk/ena/submit/drop-box/submit/)**
+FAANG experiment data must be submitted to ENA using the process described on this page that involves a brokered submission via the [FAANG data portal](https://data.faang.org/validation/experiments)**

 **You must be able to find your records by searching the BioSamples accession in the search box at the top right corner of BioSamples web pages before